While Disney World welcomes a diverse array of visitors, it undeniably shines as a quintessential family vacation destination.

 Keep in mind that you likely aren’t going to be able to get your ideal room in your ideal resort just a few days out from Christmas.
 If your goal is to visit Disney World over the holidays and you are wanting to stay onsite, you’d best be booking that trip earlier rather than later.

 When it comes to the trip itself, you’ll definitely want to be thinking ahead.
 Where are you going to spend each day?
 What things are your “must do” items?
 Get those down on paper so you know what your goals are.

-Early mornings and late nights will be your friend.
-Often times there will be Extra Magic Hours at Magic Kingdom that begin at 7 am.
-If you can get your family up and around and to the park by 6:30 am at the latest, you'll have a couple of hours there before things get super crowded.
+Early mornings and late nights will be your friends.
+Oftentimes Magic Kingdom will open early (around 8:00 am) with resort guests receiving access 30 minutes before official park opening with Early Theme Park Entry.
+If you can get your family up and around and to the park by 7:00 am at the latest, you’ll have a couple of hours there before things get super crowded.